GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/swiftui-cookbook/creating-channels.md

 Now that we have our header setup, let's implement the view that is displayed when the button is tapped.

-To do this, create a new file, called `NewChatView`, and add the following content.
+To do this, create a new file called `NewChatView` and add the following content.

 ```swift
 import StreamChat